|By Staff and wire reports

-“You are starting to see venture capital investing come back now,” said Koleman Karleski, managing director of Chrysalis Ventures, which has an office in Pittsburgh.
+“You are starting to see venture capital investing come back now,” said Koleman Karleski, managing director of Chrysalis, which has an office in Pittsburgh.

 The city is one of Chrysalis’s focus markets.
 “We view the middle part of the country as overlooked from a venture capital standpoint,” said Karleski, a Pittsburgh native who is on the board at Foundation Radiology Group.

 Chrysalis invests in the Downtown-based company, which contracts with hospitals to provide next-generation radiology services.

 Typically, new companies in regions east of the Rocky Mountains and southwest of New York City get 15 percent of the available dollars, while the rest goes to the east and west coasts.

 Nationally, startup investments fell 7 percent to $5 billion in the October-December quarter, compared with $5.4 billion invested in the same quarter in 2009, according to the study.
 A total of 765 startups snagged funding, a drop of nearly 12 percent from the fourth quarter of 2009.

 The study was conducted by PriceWaterHouseCoopers and the National Venture Capital Association based on data from Thomson Reuters.
 It indicated that fourth-quarter drop was due in large part from a decline in funding to biotechnology companies.
 Biotech funding rose in the first half of the year, but declined in the third and fourth quarters.